 Our faculty and staff are committed to providing an exceptional student experience from your first visit to our website, to receiving your diploma and attending an alumni event.
-Engage with your academic advisor, success coach, faculty and staff often.
+Engage with your academic advisor, faculty and staff often.
 We are here to assist you.

-As a not-for-profit, private institution of higher education chartered by the New York State Board of Regents, the College is accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, one of the oldest and most respected regional accreditors in the United States.
-All of our nursing programs hold specialty accreditation by the Accreditation Commission for Education in Nursing (ACEN), which is recognized by the U.S. Secretary of Education.
+As a not-for-profit, private institution of higher education chartered by the New York State Board of Regents, the College is accredited by the Middle States Commission on Higher Education, one of the oldest and most respected regional accreditors in the United States.
 In addition, we are co-sponsors of the Tau Kappa At-Large chapter of Sigma Theta Tau International, Honor Society of Nursing.